HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 #### `preload`

 Most modern browsers also <a hreflang="en" href="https://caniuse.com/link-rel-preload">support</a> the `preload` hint—and to a <a hreflang="en" href="https://caniuse.com/link-rel-modulepreload">lesser degree</a>, the <a hreflang="en" href="https://html.spec.whatwg.org/multipage/links.html#link-type-modulepreload">`modulepreload`</a> hint.
 The `preload` instruction initiates an early fetch for a resource which is required in the loading of a page and is most commonly used for late-discovered resources, such as font files or images referenced in stylesheets.
-Preloading a resource may be used to elevate its priority, allowing the developer to prioritize the loading of the <a hreflang="en" href="https://web.dev/lcp">Largest Contentful Paint</a> image for, even if this would otherwise be discovered while parsing the HTML.
+Preloading a resource may be used to elevate its priority, allowing the developer to prioritize the loading of the <a hreflang="en" href="https://web.dev/lcp">Largest Contentful Paint</a> (LCP) image for, even if this would otherwise be discovered while parsing the HTML.

 `modulepreload` is a specialized alternative to `preload` and behaves similarly, however its usage is limited to <a hreflang="en" href="https://html.spec.whatwg.org/multipage/webappapis.html#module-script">module scripts</a>.